PietroCarrara/PietroCarrara.github.io/content/posts/2022-04-10-umineko/index.en.md

 title: "Umineko and the Mystery Genre (spoiler-free)"
 date: 2022-04-10T20:00:00-03:00
 disclaimer: "This text does not reveal elements of the Umineko plot beyond what could be found in the game's description"
 description: Umineko No Naku Koro Ni is a Japanese visual novel split into 8 parts originally released between 2007 and 2010.
-Spanning a total of 160 hours, and it took me 4 months to read it all.
+Spanning a total of 160 hours, it took me 4 months to read it all.
 schema:
   type: "UserReview"
   custom: